 Example: The EIA study of the 225 megawatts Talong Londa Hydro Project states that “The state is blessed with major rivers which have significant hydropower potential, such as Subansiri, Siang, Kameng, Lohit, Dibang, Tirap and many tributaries such as Kamla, Ranganadi (Panyor), Dikrong and Tawang Chhu.”

 The keyword in that above line is ‘blessed’.
 An EIA report is, for all meanings and purposes, meant to be a scientific document based on empirical data and should be devoid of romantic language.
 A simple line stating how several major river basins are present in the state should suffice.
 As trivial as this observation may appear, the fact is that it sets the tone in the minds of readers that damming these rivers is a logical and foregone conclusion.

 Let us stick with the Talong project as an example of the impact it will have on the Kameng River.

-The Kameng River is about 264 kilometres, originating from the glacial Himalayan lake and flows down to the neighbouring state of Assam where it is known as the Bhareli/Jia Bhoreli before eventually joining the Brahmaputra River.
+The Kameng River is about 264 kilometres in length, originating from the glacial Himalayan lakes and flows down to the neighbouring state of Assam where it is known as the Bhareli/Jia Bhoreli before eventually joining the Brahmaputra River.
 In East Kameng district, where a large part of the river and its tributaries flow, live the Nyishi people.
 They have fished and harvested on these rivers for centuries.